dipakcg/wp-super-minify/readme.txt

-=== WP Super Minify ===
+=== WP Super Minify • Minify, Compress and Cache HTML, CSS & JavaScript files ===
 Contributors: dipakcg
-Tags: minify, compress, combine, html, css, javascript, js, performance, load, speed, time, yslow, pagespeed Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=3S8BRPLWLNQ38 Requires at least: 3.5
+Tags: minify, compress, html, css, javascript, js, performance, load, psi, pagespeed insights Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=3S8BRPLWLNQ38 Requires at least: 3.5
-Tested up to: 6.6
+Tested up to: 6.7.2
-Stable tag: 1.6
+Stable tag: 2.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A very light weight plugin, combines, minifies, and caches inline JavaScript and CSS files on demand to speed up page loads.
+Smartly minify, compress and cache HTML, CSS & JavaScript files to boost website speed.

 == Description ==
-This plugin combines, minifies, and caches inline JavaScript and CSS files on demand to speed up page loads, using [Minify PHP Framework](https://code.google.com/p/minify/).

-By activating this plugin, you will see the source of your HTML, inline JavaScript and CSS are now compressed.
-The size will be smaller and quite helpful to improve your page load speed as well as google page speed and yslow grade (if you care).
+**WP Super Minify** automatically minifies, compresses, and caches HTML, CSS & JavaScript files (inline and individual) to enhance website’s load speed.

+Once activated, the plugin seamlessly compresses HTML, inline CSS, and JavaScript, reducing file sizes for faster page loading.
+This optimisation helps improve your site's Google PageSpeed Insights and GTmetrix performance scores.

+Additionally, **WP Super Minify** minifies individual JavaScript and CSS files, ensuring they load correctly and are automatically updated whenever the original files are modified or added — no manual settings needed!

+Optimise your website effortlessly and deliver a faster, smoother experience to your visitors.

 To check whether this plugin works properly, simply view your site source or press Ctrl + U from your keyboard.
 In the end of the source, you should see message something like: